Setting Up An Ideal Guitar Practice Space

 - The head is a nice way to store headphones

-- Having wall mounted shelves is a good option for small rooms or for storing useful items within reach of chair
+- Having wall mounted shelves is a good option for small rooms or for storing useful items within reach of a chair

 - Simple rig means easy to get started